Simprints/SID-Intent-Launcher/README.md

 1. Select the intent call with required vales
 1. Press "Reuse intent fields" to make another intent with the same values

+### Presets

+Any previous intent call can be saved as a preset.
+To do that:
+1. Open "History" tab
+1. Select the intent call with required vales
+1. Press "Save as preset" and enter the name of the preset and press "Save"

+Saved preset will be available in the "Presets" tab for future use.
+Just press "Use preset" to fill the fields with the values from the preset on the intent screen.

 ## Building a new APK

 There are two ways to release a new APK: